Renuka-chowdary/Daily-backup-to-s3-bucket---script/README.md

 # Daily-Backup-script

-This script takes daily backup of Gitlab/Jenkins/Sonar data to s3 bucket and send mail.
-The below is the output we get in mail.
+This script takes daily backup of Gitlab/Jenkins/Sonar data to s3 bucket and send mail./n The below is the output we get in mail.